masterofobzene/UserScriptRepo/README.md

 -----------

-[Realbooru Bookmark](https://github.com/masterofobzene/UserScriptRepo/raw/main/NSFW/realbooru_bookmark.user.js) This extension acts like a book bookmark, but for realbooru and saves you from having to save a new bookmark everytime.
+[Realbooru Bookmark](https://github.com/masterofobzene/UserScriptRepo/raw/main/NSFW/realbooru_bookmark.user.js) This extension acts like a book bookmark, but for realbooru and saves you from having to save a new bookmark and deleting the old everytime.

 [DESCRIPTION](https://github.com/masterofobzene/UserScriptRepo/blob/main/INFOS/Realbooru_bookmark.md)